DFHack/dfhack/docs/dev/Lua API.rst

 * ``dfhack.units.getPosition(unit)``

-  Returns true *x,y,z* of the unit, or *nil* if invalid.
-May not be equal to unit.pos if caged.
+  Returns the true *x,y,z* of the unit, or *nil* if invalid.
+You should generally use this method instead of reading *unit.pos* directly since that field can be inaccurate when the unit is caged.

 * ``dfhack.units.teleport(unit, pos)``